1. Getting started

 ICAS user guide

-A comprehensive and detailed guide for using the Assessments Portal to answer your specific how-to questions.
+A comprehensive and detailed guide on how to use the assessments portal and to answer your specific how-to questions.

 Technical requirements